-A dilemma faced by an increasing number of investors is whether to boycott environmentally damaging businesses or whether to enter into a dialogue with them.
-This predicament now has its epicentre in Cambridge, England, where the ancient university faces great pressure from students and staff to respond to the threat of climate change.
-Having already received two reports on its approach to responsible investment, the university has appointed a new chief investment officer (CIO) who needs to consider the question of whether to divest or to engage.
+An increasing number of investors face the dilemma of whether to divest from environmentally damaging businesses or enter into a dialogue with them.
+This debate has now taken root in Cambridge, England, where the ancient University of Cambridge confronts great pressure from students and staff members to respond to the threat of climate breakdown.
+Having already received two reports on its approach to responsible investment, the university appointed a new chief investment officer (CIO) who, alongside the Cambridge University Endowment Fund (CUEF) Trustee and the wider university community, needs to consider the question of whether to divest from, or to engage with, fossil fuel firms.
 What would be the financial effects of each choice, and what would be the outcome in terms of environmental impact?
-Our case describes the background and the research behind the debate.
-The new CIO and her recently-appointed colleague, the chief financial officer, will present their ideas to the university.
-In contrast with other Journal articles, we do not propose solutions.
-Instead, we ask you, the reader, to consider the arguments and to take a position.
+This case study describes the background and the research behind the debate.
+The new CIO and her colleague, the chief financial officer, reflect on both sides of this debate as they consider the position the university should adopt.
+In contrast with other journal articles, this one does not propose solutions.
+Instead, it asks the reader to consider the arguments and to take a position.